 Twin Stroller Guide

-Tandem Twin Strollers
+Tandem Twin Stroller Guide

 The first type of double stroller is commonly referred to as tandem (front to back).
 The seats are configured one behind the other and are essentially as narrow as a single stroller, although double the length.
-They also come in a “stadium” style arrangement where the back seat is slightly higher than the front.
+They also come in a stadium style arrangement where the back seat is slightly higher than the front.

 Pros Of A Tandem Stroller:

-* Will fit through all standard doorways.
+• Will fit through all standard doorways.

-* Are easier to maneuver in tight spaces.
+• Are easier to maneuver in tight spaces.
 (Think about getting around clothing racks or crowded isles)

-* Many models will accommodate two infant car seats.
+• Many models will accommodate two infant car seats.
 A great help during the early months and perhaps their best feature.

-* Most have cup holders and/or small cubby compartments on top and large storage baskets underneath.
+• Most have cup holders and/or small cubby compartments on top and large storage baskets underneath.

-* A few models have the option of arranging the seats backwards or facing each other.
+• A few models have the option of arranging the seats backwards or facing each other.

-* Most have separate trays in front of each child which can sometimes be removed if preferable.
+• Most have separate trays in front of each child which can sometimes be removed if preferable.
 This offers the benefit of each child having their own space.

 Cons Of A Tandem Stroller:

-* They tend to be a bit heavier than side-by sides.
+• They tend to be a bit heavier than side-by sides.

-* Only the back seat reclines fully.
+• Only the back seat reclines fully.

-* Some children will not like sitting in the back seat, as it hinders their view.
+• Some children will not like sitting in the back seat, as it hinders their view.

-* It is a little harder to keep an eye on the child in the front seat.
+• It is a little harder to keep an eye on the child in the front seat.

-2) Kolcraft Contours Options Tandem Stroller
+Kolcraft Options Tandem Stroller

-It has the word “options” in it for a reason.
-The versatile Contours Options Tandem Stroller pictured below has several seating options: Both children face parent - Children face each other - Children face forward - Children back to back.
+It has the word "options" in it for a reason.
+The versatile Kolcraft Contours Options Tandem Stroller(pictured right) and the Kolcraft Contours® Options® II have several unique seating options that you won't find with other double strollers: Both children face parent - Children face each other - Children face forward - Children back to back.
 It will accommodate a variety of infant car seats with an adapter (one is included with an additional adapter sold separately).
 This stroller is designed to be more compact, and fit into a trunk when folded.
 Although the seats are designed to accommodate a toddler up to 40 lbs, taller children may not fit as well.
-It has a mid-range price of around $200.
+It has a mid-range price of around $275.

-If you are looking for the finest in tandem strollers, check out the Joovy Big Caboose Double Stroller pictured below.
-It’s a tandem double stroller with triple-passenger potential (it has a patented Stand On 'runner' for your toddler to ride on while you push, as well as a rear facing seat at the back).
-Some might call this the 'ultimate tandem twin mobile', made specifically for families who are on the go and need room to grow.
+If you are looking for the finest in tandem strollers, check out the beast pictured right.
+It's a tandem double stroller with triple-passenger potential (it has a patented Stand On 'runner' for your toddler to ride on while you push, as well as a rear facing seat at the back).
+Some might call this the ultimate tandem twin stroller!
+It's made specifically for families who are on the go and have twins plus one.
 The overall design and sturdy construction of the Joovy Big Caboose emphasizes functionality and durability, utilizing a steel and aluminum frame that folds up into a nice slim package for storage or transportation.
+There is a gigantic storage basket underneath.
 The two seats are compatible with a wide range of infant car seats as well.
-However, it is heavy with a substantial price of around $350.00.
+However, it is pretty heavy with a substantial price of around $350.00.

 The second type of double stroller is usually called a “side-by-side”.
 Both children face forward and sit directly next to each other.
 They are wider, of course, than a tandem, but essentially the same length as a single stroller from front to back.